 d'Yquem

-Sandrine Garbay told us that harvest here was long, from 5th September to 30th October, 80% of the harvest went into Grand Vin, and yield per ha was between 10 and 12 ha.
-She said that 2014 vintage, due to warm days and cool nights, allowed grapes to keep fresh and enjoy slow but precise work of botrytis, resulting in acidity reaching an astonishing level of 4.77 g/l as sulphuric acid and was higher than in 2011.
-Normal/often seen acidity is 3.7-4.0.
+Sandrine Garbay told us that harvest here was long, from 5th September to 30th October, 80% of the crop went into Grand Vin, and yield per ha was between 10 and 12 ha.
+She said that the 2014 vintage, due to warm days and cool nights, allowed grapes to keep fresh and enjoy slow but precise work of botrytis.
+This resulted in acidity reaching an astonishing level of 4.77 g/l as sulphuric acid, which was higher than in 2011.
+Regular/often seen acidity is 3.7-4.0.

 Sandrine Garbay, Yquem's cellarmaster, tasting with us

-2014 Yquem - delightful freshness and strikingly high acidity, making your taste buds fully aware of its presence, very sophisticated, refined and rich.
+2014 Yquem - delightful freshness and strikingly high acidity, making your taste buds aware of its presence.
+Very sophisticated, refined, and rich.
 Exquisite sweetness and balance, extremely long on the palate and with a long lingering aftertaste.
 Exceptional stuff.
 97p.

-2013 - significantly darker in colour than 2014, sweeter and with excellent acidity, which, however, isn't as remarkable as in 2014, maple syrup, citrus marmalade on the nose.
-Excellent in all departments but not as riveting as in 2014.
+2013 - significantly darker in color than 2014, sweeter, and with excellent acidity, which isn't as remarkable as 2014 maple syrup and citrus marmalade on the nose.
+Excellent in all departments but less riveting than in 2014.
 95p.

-2009 - powerful and intense nose of candied peaches, almonds covered with sugar, incredibly deep and rich, exotic, incredibly long finish.
+2009 - powerful and intense nose of candied peaches, almonds covered with sugar, intense and rich, exotic, incredibly long finish.
 Just perfect.
 99-100p.

 Raymond Lafon

-Jean-Pierre Meslier told me that 2014 here is an excellent vintage, on the line or maybe a bit better than 2011.
-Harvest lasted for more than a month and ended on the 31st of October.
+Jean-Pierre Meslier told me that 2014 at RL is an excellent vintage, on the line or better than 2011.
+Harvest lasted for over a month and ended on the 31st of October.
 As in many other places in the district, the acidity obtained was over 4, to be exact, 4.31 g/l.
-Very small harvest here - 7 hl/ha
+Tiny harvest here - 7 hl/ha

-2014 - striking acidity and sweetness, botrytised flavours of peach, oranges and mango, citrus fruits, very rich and refined, great complexity and structure, long honeyed finish.
+2014 - striking acidity and sweetness, botrytised flavors of peach, oranges, mango, citrus fruits, rich and refined, great complexity and structure, long honeyed finish.
 95p.

 2013 - more or less the same quality of ingredients as in 2014 but in a lighter version, 93+p.

-2011 - almonds, candied oranges/orange peel, apricot, grapefruit, very intense, great complexity and length.
-This wine is really something!
+2011 - almonds, candied oranges/orange peel, apricot, grapefruit, intense, great complexity and length.
+This wine is something!
 95p.

-2009 - almonds and grapefruit, great acidity, very rich, complex and with excellent length.
+2009 - almonds and grapefruit, great acidity, vibrant, complex, and excellent length.
 Refined and sophisticated.
 Exceptional wine.
 96p.

-2003 - simply a wonderful wine with great sweetness and acidity is very much present, exotic fruits, staggering richness and complexity, mega long finish.
+2003 - simply a wonderful wine with great sweetness, acidity, exotic fruits, staggering richness, complexity, and a mega-long finish.
 98-99p.

 Nairac

 Harvest was done in 6 days between October 21st and 29th, and only six hl per ha was produced.
 Nicolas Heeter-Tari prepared, as always, a "little" vertical for my friends and me.
-He was extremely satisfied with the 2014 vintage.
+He was delighted with the 2014 vintage.

-2014 - packed with flavours of grapefruit and pineapple, great acidity, splendid balance, fine sweetness and a long honeyed finish.
+2014 - packed with flavors of grapefruit and pineapple, great acidity, splendid balance, fine sweetness, and a long honeyed finish.
 Impressive for the vintage.
 94p.

-2011 - strong with intense botrytised almonds and heather honey flavours, beautiful sweetness and acidity, long finish.
+2011 - strong with intense botrytised almonds, heather honey flavors, beautiful sweetness and acidity, and long finish.
 Excellent wine.
 95p.

-2010 - almonds and almonds, very much present on the nose and palate, excellent sweetness and acidity, long honeyed finish.
+2010 - almonds and almonds are very much present on the nose and palate, with excellent sweetness and acidity and a long honeyed finish.
 96p.

 2007 - another stunning vintage for the property here, very intense on the nose with peach and guava, citrus fruit, impressively composed.
-Slightly outgunned by 2009.
+It was slightly outperformed by 2009.

-1995 - brown sugar, candied mandarines, candied orange peel, flavours of dark honey, very good balance and sweet aftertaste.
+1995 - brown sugar, candied mandarines, candied orange peel, flavors of dark honey, very good balance, and sweet aftertaste.
 90p.

 Gilette

 Quick visit.
 Not because my friends and I were in a big hurry.
 Disinterested host.
 And my initial request for wines to taste wasn't fulfilled.
-Enough said.
+Disappointed; enough said.

-2014 Respide Medeville red - fresh but with bitterness on the palate (coming from oak?), many flavours, nice bite, good length and meaty aftertaste.
+2014 Respide Medeville red - fresh but with bitterness on the palate (from oak?), many flavors, nice bite, good length, and meaty aftertaste.
 89p.

-2014 Les Justices - strong acidity, petrol and pineapple, intense botrytised flavours, long honeyed finish.
+2014 Les Justices - strong acidity, petrol, pineapple, intense botrytised flavors, long honeyed finish.
 92p.

 de Fargues

-2014 de Fargues - intense flavours of pineapple, mango and peach, splendid acidity, rich and elegant, fine complexity, sweetness and length, sophisticated and refined.
+2014 de Fargues - intense flavors of pineapple, mango, and peach, splendid acidity, rich and elegant, fine complexity, sweetness, and length, sophisticated and refined.
 Impressive.
 95-96p.

 Wednesday the 25th of March